tusharpandey13/loop_poll_api/README.md

 * Export the result to csv

 ## Extrapolation of missing data
-In the case of missing data, a simple extrapolation technique is used that takes the status of the last known status as the contious status throughout the missing time interval.
+In the case of missing data, a simple extrapolation technique is used that takes the status of the last known status as the continous status throughout the missing time interval.
 No prediction is used to generate missing information as it is not reliable for uptime data.
-In real life, uptime information of well known websites (openai, google, slack, youtube) is consistent with this technique.
+In real life, uptime information of well known websites (OpenAI, google, slack, youtube) is consistent with this technique.
 In hours where multiple data points are present, a majority filter is used to calculate the majority value of that hour.
-The majority only affects the hour values, it does not affect neighbouring hour's values.
-They are determined by last known value.
+The majority only affects the hour values, it does not affect neighboring hour's values.
+They are determined by the last known value.

 ## Architecture
 The app uses a redis cache to act as central place to poll for report generation status.
-The actual report generation task on the server is done parallely on a seperate thread and thus the server can handle more requests.
+The actual report generation task on the server is done parallely on a separate thread and thus the server can handle more requests.
 For scaling, the load balancer can be configured at istio level to use a round-robin method of allocating report generation requests.
 Sample DestinationRule:
 ```